 The Customer Feedback Loop is an essential tool for customer-centric businesses, and those businesses like Allianz, JetBlue, and Slack use them on a daily basis to help drive their businesses forward.
 The CEO of Slack in particular states that they “take user feedback in any way [they] can get it” which includes in-app feedback functionality as well as extensive market research and social customer support services.
 The intense focus on the customer experience, helps all employees across the whole organisation to understand the pain points customers experience, and the insights from those pain points are embedded into each decision-making process on all levels.

 The effect of this is that most if not all customer insights are actioned on and have a great impact on the way the organisation runs, the direction it takes, the products and services it supplies, and the way it communicates with customers, all based on their terms.
 Believe it or not, customers notice these changes when they don’t clash with the company, and so a level of trust is built up over time.
-To find out more about how trust can benefit a business, take a read through our whitepaper dedicated to the subject here.

 Working the Customer Feedback Loop into your MRX Strategy